Seest thou one who denies the Reckoning? Then such is he who harshly repulses the orphan…. —The Small Kindnesses, 107:1–3

 Goodbye, Lebanon.
 May you treat more kindly those who follow.
 And may they find something other than the harsh rebuke suffered by those who have the great misfortune of finding themselves within your bogus borders.
 May you be haunted eternally by all of those you have disappeared, in ways as diabolical as iniquitous; those who have gone missing to preserve your fascistic notions of reputation; of purity; of patriarchy.
 I survived your immune response for 12 years, and what I know now, what I have learned about myself, in terms of my sense of place and family and belonging, will undoubtedly inoculate me for however long a future that might remainder me in this realm.
 You can no longer sap my soul, nor will I allow you to foment my nightmares; you are bereft of power over me, you are exorcised and extirpated in turn.
 And my name henceforth shall be: Daniel Ibn Bahija, grandson of Hussein and Latifa—may God rest their souls.
 You cannot deprive me of my right to origins.
 And there is one final statement to make before I close this chapter of my life: know that I will return.
 My place is secured; the mountain winds are at my back; my journey is as on the plain; my people have been informed of your doleful crime.
 And now I state I have survived you twice; returning stronger each time; and it is my great pleasure knowing that my expulsion will be forever marked by a scar, and I am honing my skill at further flaying your woundings.
 For I have learned the meaning of patience, and steadfastness in the face of adversity; and my very being, let it be known, is noble testament to my mother’s fortitude.

 Two days before I was to leave Jamal and his father drove me up to the communal crypt where my mother was laid to rest; they pointed out my father’s lands, as we discussed the rejected attempt to contact my five half-siblings, fearful of a trespasser usurping their inheritances.
 I came armed with a poem courtesy of my friend Zeina; it recounted the words of a mother of one of the disappeared during the Civil War; the mother, realizing she will not outlive her son’s absence, states: “Should my son come back, let him knock on my grave three times; in this way maybe I will find peace.”
 At the door to my mother’s crypt I completed my journey, I came full circle; I keened, my tear-streaked visage mirrored in the reflection of the Prophet’s reminder.
-The steep valleys and enormous pines stoically reverberated an arrested time come to an accomplished halt; with the little energy left me I knocked three times on the crypt door; I informed my mother I was back and I begged her forgiveness for my tardiness; I pleaded she overlook our paths that had not managed to overlap, I beseeched her to realize, as my friend Omar assured me, that the answer to her lifetime of dowaa had, at long last, come to pass: I had returned.
+The steep valleys and enormous pines stoically reverberated an arrested time come to an accomplished halt; with the little energy left me I knocked three times on the crypt door.
+I informed my mother I was back and I begged her forgiveness for my tardiness, I pleaded she overlook our paths that had not managed to overlap, I assured her that my American mother’s care need obviate any lingering worries about my upbringing in her absence, I beseeched her to realize, as my friend Omar assured me, that the answer to her lifetime of dowaa had, at long last, come to pass: I had returned.
 And I made her a promise, and I declared it out loud: “My story is your story; and my existence is your resistance.”

 Druze religious family.